 A brownfield site refers to any previously developed land — either industrial or commercial — that is not currently being used.
 In addition to this, it could also be an undeveloped site that has been polluted by previous activity, which requires regenerative work before being fit for use.
-Before 2020, when we formulated our strategy and commitment to brownfield developments, less than 6% of our developments were on brownfield land.
-Today, in 2021, 58% are brownfields — and we expect this number to increase to almost 80% in 2022.
-It won’t be easy, and it will take time, but we aspire towards reaching close to 100% brownfield developments in the long-term.
+Before 2020, when we formulated our strategy and commitment to brownfield developments, less than 10% of our developments were on brownfield land.
+In 2022, more than 70% of our acquired lands were brownfield.
+Looking ahead, we are committed to continuing this positive trend, with our long-term goal being to achieve nearly 100% of our developments on brownfield sites.

 Did you know?